• Home

 Address: 17-19 Clayton St, Newcastle upon Tyne NE1 5PN

-While technically a cafe, Olive & Bean deserves a spot for consistently excellent food.
-Their Turkish eggs for breakfast are incredible, and they do proper sandwiches and hot dishes for lunch.
+While technically a cafe, Olive & Bean deserves a spot for their consistent food.
+Their Turkish eggs for breakfast are so nice, and they do proper sandwiches, love their soups and hot dishes for lunch.
+Oh and cakes!
+They have an immense selection of cakes, brownies and tiffins which you can choose from at the bar entrance area.

 Breakfast is £6 to £10, lunch £7 to £12.
-The coffee is excellent and there’s usually a queue on weekends.
-Get there before 10am on Saturdays to avoid the rush.
+There’s usually a queue during weekends.
+Get there before 11 am on Saturdays to avoid the rush.
+They also have outdoor area for sunny days, and upstairs too, so if they busy on the ground floor, head up.

 Weatherspoons

 I mean you cannot go wrong with a Weatherspoons, yes it is a chain but it is familiar and you can get reasonably priced food.
-There’s one in the Gate, the Miles end by the Central Station, one at Newcastle Uni, and Five Swans by St Mary’s place which has a outdoor seating area.
+There’s one inside the Gate, the Miles end by the Central Station, one at Newcastle Uni (behind Student Union), and Five Swans by St Mary’s place which has a outdoor seating area (come here when its hot and sunny).

 Buffet at Newcastle Upon Tyne